Newly released video shows chaos and confusion after Trump assassination attempt

 In the aftermath, one video captures another local police officer wondering out loud why no law enforcement had been stationed on that roof.

 That question is still unanswered as law enforcement, including the Secret Service, cite an ongoing investigation.
-In late July, the director of the U.S. Secret Service Kimberly Cheatle resigned from her post following criticism of the agency's handling of the incident from members of Congress.
+In late July, U.S. Secret Service Director Kimberly Cheatle resigned from her post following criticism of the agency's handling of the incident from members of Congress.

+The Butler Township Police released a number of videos in response NPR's records request.
+The videos shed more light on police actions during the shooting, but they don't offer any more details on the actions of the gunman, who is still an enigma to the general public.

+New documents released Thursday by Iowa Sen. Chuck Grassley’s office offer a little more insight into the gunman's activities prior to the shooting.
+Grassley's office collected logs from the Clairton Sportsmen's Club, which the shooter joined on Aug.
+10, 2023 — less than a year before opening fire on the rally in Butler.
+The logs show that the gunman visited the range a total of 43 times, focusing most of his time on rifle range practice.
+They also show he made one final visit to the club on July 12 — the day before the shooting.

 Footage shows the immediate aftermath of the gunman’s killing